Claims For Slips, Trips Or Fall Injuries At A Rented Property – Can I Claim? How To Claim Compensation?

 - How to contact our team

 - Useful links

 - Claims for slips, trips or fall injuries at a rented property FAQ

 A guide to slip and fall accidents in a rented property

 All landlords, whether single property landlords or owners of multiple properties, have a duty to protect their tenant’s safety as much as possible by ensuring the property is structurally safe, meets fire health and safety regulations, is well maintained and any faults or defects are repaired in a reasonable amount of time.

-Any slips or falls at a rented property can lead to a personal injury claim using our no win no fee service where it is possible to prove whether the accident could’ve been avoided, or the landlord has been negligent in their duties to protect their tenants.
+Any slips or falls at a rented property could potentially lead to a personal injury claim using our No Win No Fee service.
+The service can be provided when it is possible to prove that the accident occurred due to negligent behaviour by the landlord running the rented property.

 Negligence in cases of a slip or fall accident in a rented property

 Negligence in the case of slips or falls at a rented property can be a complex area and may require investigation but essentially a landlord has a duty of care to all tenants and should ensure their safety at all times by providing a safe living environment, ensuring minimum safety standards are met (including fire safety regulations) and by repairing any problems within a reasonable timeframe.

 To be successful any personal injury claim needs to be able to prove the landlord has been negligent or failed in their duty of care in some way.
 If you’ve been injured in an accident in a rented property it would be worth trying to photograph the cause of the accident (as you see it) which we can use as evidence of the negligence.